sohistinfo/sohistinfo.github.io/english.md

 <details markdown="1">
   <summary markdown="span">
-  October 8 2025, 3 PM - 5 PM - <strong>Kevin Driscoll</strong>
+  October 8 2025, 3 PM - 5 PM - <strong>Kevin Driscoll</strong> - Small AI: Amateur participation in artificial intelligence of the 1980s
   </summary>

-- [Kevin Driscoll](https://kevindriscoll.info/) - Associate Professor, Department of Media Studies, University of Virginia
+- [Kevin Driscoll](https://kevindriscoll.info/) is the author of [The Modem World](https://modem.world/): A Prehistory of Social Media, co-author of Minitel: Welcome to the Internet, and maintainer of the [Minitel Research Lab](https://minitel.us), USA with Julien Mailland.
+He is an associate professor of media studies at the University of Virginia.

-> We bill announced soon
+> Today, artificial intelligence systems are portrayed as massive, remote, costly, and obscure.
+But there is nothing natural or inevitable about these characteristics.
+This talk will consider how microcomputer enthusiasts made sense of the 1980s artificial intelligence boom (and bust) through an exploration of hobbyist print media of the period.
+Beginning in the mid-1970s, an international literature of how-to books, magazine articles, and "type-in" programs promised to teach new computer owners the fundamental principles of AI through hands-on engagement with BASIC code.
+Recovering and re-running these materials with the help of software emulation reveals a different set of beliefs about technology and expertise than those that have come to dominate today's AI discourse.
+Glimpses of a "micro" AI invite us to imagine an alternative future in which AI is imminent, affordable, accessible, and comprehensible to expert and non-expert computer users alike.
 Location: 2 rue Conté, 75003, Paris - Room 30.-1.21
 </details>